 Our Tips on How to Design Custom Flags

 Legibility and Design

 The design/layout of your flag is the key!
 You want to make sure the legibility of your flag relates to a viewer’s ability to understand the symbols, logos, and lettering.
 Also, how clearly a flag can be seen and read by those driving by with normal vision.
 For example, if the speed of traffic is 45mph the minimum required legibility distance of a flag is around 360ft (110m).
 So, it’s more effective to keep the message on your custom flag as simple as possible.

 Keep in mind, that what is readable on a sheet of paper or computer screen is not typically transferred to a custom flag.
-When designing your flag, you want to make sure that the fonts, sizing, space, colors and so on are easy to understand when quickly driving by.
-With choosing the right font type, you want to avoid serifs, script, texture, etc. You typically want to stick with a Sans Serif font that has a thick simple appearance, for example, a few popular typefaces would be: Futura, Apercu, Gotham, Circular, GT Walsheim and so on.
+When designing your flag, you want to make sure that the fonts, sizing, space, colors, and so on are easy to understand when quickly driving by.
+By choosing the right font type, you want to avoid serifs, script, texture, etc. You typically want to stick with a Sans Serif font that has a thick simple appearance, for example, a few popular typefaces would be: Futura, Apercu, Gotham, Circular, GT Walsheim, and so on.

 Sizing and Location

 You want to avoid putting too much text — it will make your flag look very cluttered which can confuse the customer.
 It’s best to just sustain a clear and upfront message.
 Your custom flag should be visible to a person either walking, driving, or standing, It is important to make sure that your potential customers have a chance to react to the sign when they see it.